open/close all folders

 Demon in the Mattress

-Demon describes as Exactly What It Says on the Tin.
-When someone sleeps on the bed he possesses their body by making their skin green, and the hair red.
+.
+When someone sleeps on the bed, he possesses their body by making their skin green, and their hair red.
 He can only be ousted by an incantation.

 Horst's Box Demon

 The demon who lived in the box Eustace's brother left behind.